Turb0Yoda/CarHackingTools/README.md

 The readme is largely unchanged from the original.
 I've added some notes here and there.

+# Status
+Toolinstall has been confirmed to work on UBuntu 18.04.2 LTS.
+The only hitch before full automation is the QT installer.

 # CarHacking.Tools
 [CarHacking.Tools](CarHacking.Tools) is a scripts collection of scripts to help jump start car research (and hacking?).
 All the scripts are designed to run on Ubuntu 18.04 LTS.